tock/tockloader/README.md

 - `flash-address`: The address where flash starts.
 - `flush-command`: The command to write the file to the board.
 Use `{binary}` to specify where the file path should go in the command.
+- `binary-path`: Where the actual flash-file binary should be located.
+Optional.
+  If not provided defaults to a suitable tockloader application data directory.

 Then, tockloader commands will use a virtual image file for all operations that interact with a board.